ohanasportstech/ohanasportstech.github.io/pages/subscriptions.md

 Starting in 2026, we will be introducing subscription plans to help us continue building something truly special and support our community.

-- **Work with professional coaches** to create and continuously update our drill library with fresh, high-quality training content.
+- **New pro designed drills** to continuously update our library with fresh, high-quality training content.
-- **Maintain our cloud platform** that enables us to continuously roll out new drills, lets users design and share custom drills, and enables coaches to manage training programs for their players and teams.
+- **App enhancements** with new features and better ways to help you reach your tennis goals.
-- **Keep improving the experience** with new features, smarter coaching tools, and better ways to help you reach your tennis goals.
+- **Smarter tools** for coaches, pros, and everyone in the community to create and share custom drills.

 ---
 <br>